Would you like to know how to show characters to your readers instead of telling your readers about them?

 Tip #4 Show Characters by What They Own.

-The things your characters use every day can SHOW your character’s personality.
-Consider what kinds of belongings your character carries with them: in their purse or in their pockets.
+The things your characters use every day can SHOW their personality.
+Consider what belongings your character carries with them, such as in their purse or pockets.
 Choose things that demonstrate specific character traits.

 Here’s an exercise you might try.
 Make a list of what your character might pack for a weekend trip.
 What kind of suitcase would they put it in?